FooStudio/guides/style-guide/git/README.md

 * Avoid including files in source control that are specific to your development machine or process.
 * Delete local and remote feature branches after merging.
-* Perform work ina feature branch.
+* Perform work in a feature branch.
 * Rebase frequently to incorporate upstream changes.
-* Use a pull request for code review.
+* Use a merge request for code review.

 ## Write a Feature